Ethanlloyd21/Budget-Tracker/README.md

 When brought back online:
 - Offline entries should be added to tracker.

-## *In order to achieve PWA a web manifest file and a service worker file must be created.*
+## *In order to achieve OFFLINE SUPPORT, a manifest file and a service worker file must be created.*

 ### Manifest ``` manifest.webmanifest ```
 - #### Purpose